The Hypro Premium Dog Food Review: Tested & Evaluated 2023

 Do Not Buy If…

-Although this brand has nice ingredients, it might be worth it to look elsewhere if you:
+Although this brand has nice ingredients, our panel of independent experts suggest you might look elsewhere if you:

 The Final Verdict

 Hypro Premium has nice ingredients and a clean list.
-We would have liked to see itemised ingredients instead of broad categories, but this isn’t uncommon in the pet food industry.
+Everyone on our team of independent experts agreed that we would have liked to see itemised ingredients instead of broad categories, but this isn’t uncommon in the pet food industry.

 For a kibble, the composition is nice even if it’s relatively high on legumes.
 If you’ve tried Meals for Mutts and liked it, this is a decent option to try!